SAMoH-proj/backend/README.md

 Backend
 =======

-This is a fork of the [lightweight backend](https://github.com/xmichael/backend) project to provide Landsat and Sentinel indexing support and to exposes OpenDataCube-backed functionality.
+This is a fork of the [lightweight backend](https://github.com/xmichael/backend) project to provide Landsat and Sentinel indexing support and to expose OpenDataCube-backed functionality.

 The original service is based on COBWEB project's [PCAPI](https://github.com/cobweb-eu/pcapi)